There’s a the age old question everyone thinks about when they decide to move to a city in South Carolina:

 If you’re not worried about finding a deal on good places to live, check out the most expensive places to live in South Carolina and, for those of you on a budget, the cheapest places to live in South Carolina.

-How do you determine the best places to buy a home in South Carolina?
+How do you determine the best places to buy a home in South Carolina for 2019?

 We were in real estate for almost five years and have been working on this site for another three.
 Suffice is to say, we’ve put a lot of thought into what goes into finding a good place to buy a home.